 We first suspected the black version of Samsung's flagship may be coming after seeing several images of a suspiciously dark-looking device pop up on Facebook.
 Shortly after, Android Police obtained a shot of an internal Carphone Warehouse system clearly showing the black variant in its inventory.

 The MobileFun pre-order page just about seals the deal.
 I reached out to the company via Twitter and asked whether the page depicted a real product.
 Read More

 Although it isn't a new feature, one of Samsung's software perks with the Galaxy S3 is the inclusion of 48 GB of free space in a Dropbox account, an offer that lasts two years.
 Unfortunately, according to an official Dropbox support page, some U.S. users won't have the option to take advantage of this free space.

 AT&T and Verizon have chosen to opt out of this promotion, though their reasoning is unclear.
+The page does mention these two carriers by name, and makes no mention of the promotion's availability on Sprint or T-Mobile, so there is still a chance that this offer may reach us stateside.
 Read More

 Well folks, it's official.
 In a press release sent out just moments ago, Samsung confirmed that the Galaxy SIII, easily one of the most anticipated smartphones this year, will be available on five major carriers in the US beginning this month.

 The carriers, which are expected to make individual announcements in the "coming weeks," include AT&T, Sprint, T-Mobile, Verizon Wireless, and US Cellular.
 And yes, the SIII's design will be consistent across all carriers.
 Feast your eyes on some official (non-carrier specific) press images below: